 Should I rent a car in New Zealand?

 Yes, for many itineraries.
-But the route should be realistic about daily driving burden.
+But the route should be realistic about daily driving burden and weather tolerance.
+A car gives flexibility only when the distances still leave enough energy to enjoy the stops you came for.